!! AVAILABLE PUPPIES !!

 the quotes and the photos for the use in this article

 (Special thanks to the Breeders who took the time to tell their Stories to Bijou Standard Poodles)

 The "Original Article"

 All photos on this web page were provided to Bijou Standard Poodles for this web page

 I have no problem with people displaying or sharing information off of my web page,

-as long as they provide my web page link and give "Bijou Poodles" credit for my work and efforts.
+as long as they provide my web page link and give "Bijou Poodles" credit for my work and effort.

-I display information is for "sharing", not for stealing.
+I display information for "sharing", not for stealing.

 (photo of a beautiful Shangri-la bred Red Standard Poodle)